Warning! This superhero monologue will kick start your blog and if your lucky, you might even get super powers.

 Listen, just because you’re not the “lightning before the thunder” like me, doesn’t mean its ok for you to lag behind with those other doe-eyed bloggers.
 You’re a peacock, its time to act the part.

 Ever since that lightning bolt hit me that day in S.T.A.R labs I realized my destiny.
-So now, I’m going to help you realize yours and show you how to go faster than any blog has gone in history…because I am the flash
+So now, I’m going to help you realize yours and show you not only how to start your blog, but in the process, help you go faster than any blog has gone in history…because I am the flash

-Sorry about that guys, the Flash obviously stole my computer and then disapeared….in a flash.
+Sorry about that guys, the Flash obviously stole my computer and then disappeared….in a flash.
+Now, let’s help you actually – start your blog.

 Promote your blog